dtrelogan/react-formstate/docs/api.md

 ### <a name='FormState.onUpdate'>void onUpdate(function callback)</a>

-sets a callback from the framework generated onChange handler.
+sets a callback from the standard handleValueChange onChange handler.

-if you add an onUpdate callback, be sure to call context.updateFormState in your callback, as the framework delegates that responsibility.
+if you add an onUpdate callback, be sure to call context.updateFormState in your callback, as react-formstate delegates that responsibility.

-if you override the framework generated event handler for any of your fields, remember to call your onUpdate callback from your change handler.
+if you override the standard event handler for any of your fields, remember to call your onUpdate callback from your change handler.

 an onUpdate callback may only be added to a root form state instance (i.e., not a nested one).